 Questions about medical treatment for students should be directed to Mr. Darold Dunlavy, Vice Chancellor for Student Affairs, 244-3619.
+TDD users may call 244-3801.

 If students are not covered under another insurance program, they are encouraged to participate in the low cost student health insurance program sponsored through the SGA.
 Information about this program is available in the Office of Student Development, 244-3279.
+TDD users may call 244-3801.